 17. What are the initial symptoms of CO poisoning?

-Nonspecific symptoms such as HA, fatigue, sleepiness, dizziness, sweating, N/V, confusion, and memory problems.
+Nonspecific symptoms include HA, fatigue, sleepiness, dizziness, sweating, N/V, confusion, and memory problems.

 18. What patients could also experience angina or a myocardial infarction due to CO poisoning?

-19. What are the more severe symptoms of CO poisoning?
+19. What are the severe symptoms of CO poisoning?

 Impaired thinking, loss of consciousness, coma, convulsions, hypotension, cardiac arrhythmias, and death.

-20. What is a sign of CO poisoning that can be seen in autopsies, but is not seen in living victims?
+20. What is a sign of CO poisoning that can be seen on an autopsy but not in living victims?

-21. What are two factors of CO exposure that determines the patient’s toxicity?
+21. What two factors of CO exposure determine the patient’s toxicity?

 The concentration of CO and duration of exposure.